April 28, 2025

 Montana

 There are currently no paid sick leave laws active in the state of Montana.
-Limited leave protection under the federal Family and Medical Leave Act may be accessible to eligible employees.
+Limited leave protection under the Federal Family and Medical Leave Act may be accessible to eligible employees.

 For more information, contact the Montana Department of Labor & Industry.